-Empirical research in legal studies: design, application and methods 2 1600-SPEC-BENP2-PR
+Empirical research in legal studies: design, application and methods - Advanced Course: Use of AI Methods 1600-SPEC-BENP2-PR

-Since the course aims at improving participants’ understanding of empirical methods in law, participants are expected to have completed a general course in empirical methods in the social sciences at a graduate level or the introductory course in empirical methods in law at the doctoral level.
+As the course seeks to enhance participants’ understanding of empirical methods in law, it assumes that participants have completed a general course in empirical methods in the social sciences at the master’s level or an introductory course in empirical methods in legal studies at the doctoral level.

-Participants are expected to take an active part in the in-class discussion.
-Every participant will be asked to provide a short introduction to a case study of their choice (teaming up in groups of up to three persons will be allowed or requested depending on the number of participants).
-Due to the nature of the class, presence in the class is required (one absence allowed).
+The course is based on the active participation of students in class discussions.
+Each participant will be asked to present a brief introduction to a case study of their choice (working in groups of up to three people will be permitted or required, depending on the number of participants) and to attempt to identify potential challenges in conducting the research.
+Due to the nature of the course, attendance is mandatory.

 Type of course